-Source water assessments were conducted for the Helendale Community Services District Water System.
-Well 1A was assessed in June 2010, and Well 4A was assessed in June 2011.
-No contaminants have been detected above the Maximum Contaminant Levels (MCL) set by the State Water Resources Control Board.
+The drinking water produced by the Helendale Community Services District originates from groundwater.
+Source water assessments have been conducted for the District's two active wells.
+Well 1A was assessed in June 2010 and Well 4A was assessed in June 2011.
+No contaminants were detected above the Maximum Contaminant Levels (MCL) set by the State Water Resources Control Board.

 To view completed source water assessments, you may visit our District office located at: Helendale Community Services District at 26540 Vista Rd., Suite B, Helendale, CA. 92342.